On stability of self-similar blowup for mass supercritical NLS: Abstract

 \section{Abstract}

 We consider the mass supercritical (NLS) $ i\pa_t u+\Delta u+u|u|^{p-1}=0$ in dimension $d\ge 1$ in the mass-supercritical range $0<s_c=\frac{d}{2}-\frac{2}{p-1}<1$.
 The existence of self-similar blow up dyamics is known \cite{MR2729284}, and suitable self-similar blow up profiles were constructed in \cite{MR4250747}.
-In this work, we prove the finite codimensional nonlinear asymptotic stability of a large class of self-similar profiles.
+In this work, we establish the finite codimensional nonlinear asymptotic stability in homogeneous Sobolev space and energy space $H^1$ for a large class of self-similar profiles.
 The heart of the proof is, following the approach of Beceanu \cite{beceanu2011new}, the derivation of Strichartz dispersive estimates for matrix operators of the form

 $b > 0$ and